 UNDERGRADUATE MINOR IN HUMAN DEVELOPMENT AND FAMILY STUDIES REQUIREMENTS: 18 Credits*

 *Completion of the minor requires that a student earn a C (2.0) grade or better in each of the courses for the minor.
 A maximum of 3 credits towards the minor may be transfer credits of courses equivalent to University of Connecticut courses.
+Also, no more than three credits of HDFS 92000 or higher (transfer credits that are considered to be HDFS courses, but not equivalent to existing University of Connecticut courses) may be applied towards the 15 elective credits.
+Transfer credits are any credits received from a non-UConn source.
 Substitutions are not possible for required courses in a minor.

 REQUIRED: